-- ÷ Improving the quality and function of Green and Blue Infrastructure to maximise the benefits it delivers; - 2 Using appropriate Green and Blue Infrastructure as a key component of new developments to help create successful neighbourhoods and support the City's growth - ω Improving connectivity and accessibility to Green and Blue Infrastructure within the City and beyond; and - 4 Improving and promoting a wider understanding and awareness of the benefits that Green and Blue Infrastructure provides to residents, the economy and the local environment.
+- 1. Improving the quality and function of Green and Blue Infrastructure to maximise the benefits it delivers; - 2.
+Using appropriate Green and Blue Infrastructure as a key component of new developments to help create successful neighbourhoods and support the City's growth; - 3.
+Improving connectivity and accessibility to Green and Blue Infrastructure within the City and beyond; and - 4.
+Improving and promoting a wider understanding and awareness of the benefits that Green and Blue Infrastructure provides to residents, the economy and the local environment.

-The 3 year review notes the significant achievements and progress against the strategy that has been delivered, however, of most importance to the ERF is the continued relevance of the four objectives identified above and in particular the emphasis placed on the future priority of: "Continued progress" is the continued relevance of the four objectives identified above and in particular the emphasis placed on the future priority of: "Continued progress" is the continued relevance of the four objectives identified above and in particular the emphasis placed on the future priority of: "Continued progress" is the continued progress. towards enhancing the quality of GI within new developments through the planning process and the ongoing delivery of SRFs, particularly Mayfield, the Northern Gateway, Eastern Gateway and Medieval Quarter. "
+The 3 year review notes the significant achievements and progress against the strategy that has been delivered, however, of most importance to the ERF is the continued relevance of the four objectives identified above and in particular the emphasis placed on the future priority of: "Continued progress towards enhancing the quality of GI within new developments through the planning process and the ongoing delivery of SRFs, particularly Mayfield, the Northern Gateway, Eastern Gateway and Medieval Quarter."